Purdue Pharma settlement to net $65m for Wisconsin - News Break

 Purdue Pharma settlement to net $65m for Wisconsin

 MADISON, Wis.
-(AP) — Attorney General Josh Kaul says Wisconsin is in line to receive $65 million as part of a $4.3 billion multistate settlement with OxyContin maker Purdue Pharma over its role in the opioid crisis.
+(AP) — Wisconsin is in line to receive $65 million as part of a $4.3 billion multistate settlement with OxyContin maker Purdue Pharma over its role in the opioid crisis, Attorney General Josh Kaul announced Thursday.

 Wisconsin is among 45 states that took action alleging the company downplayed Oxycontin risks.
 Purdue sought bankruptcy protection in 2019 as a way to settle the lawsuits.
 The settlement agreement was disclosed late Wednesday night in a filing in U.S. Bankruptcy Court in White Plains, New York.